My name is Emily Washines, MPA and scholar. I am an enrolled member of the Yakama Nation with Cree and Skokomish lineage.

 What is the purpose?

 We can each be helpful to the world around us.
 I'm here to give insight into Native American life.
-Yes, I do sometimes dissect federal policy Natives face.
+Sometimes, I talk about federal policy.
 Native Americans face misconceptions about who we are.
 This means that while we navigate our own cultural identity, we explain and represent who Natives are...all 500+ tribes.
 That's a lot of weight and information to expect someone to carry.
-I set out to build what I wished I had growing up as a reference for myself and for others.
+I set out to build a reference I wished I had growing up.

 Believing in someone is important.